BabylonJS/OldDocumentationSite/content/classes/2.3/SpotLight.md

 ### position : [Vector3](/classes/2.3/Vector3)

+The position of the emitting point

 ### direction : [Vector3](/classes/2.3/Vector3)

+The direction of the light

 ### angle : number

+The size of the spotlight beam

 ### exponent : number

+The speed of the decay of the light with distance

 ### transformedPosition : [Vector3](/classes/2.3/Vector3)